Battle of Mactan: Battle

 Upon landing, Magellan's small force was immediately attacked by the natives with a heavy barrage of ranged weapons, consisting of arrows, iron-tipped "bamboo" throwing spears (probably rattan bangkaw), fire-hardened sticks, and even stones.
 They surrounded Magellan's landing party, attacking from the front and both flanks.
 The heavy armor of the Spaniards largely protected them from this barrage, inflicting only a handful of fatalities on the Europeans, but it was heavily demoralizing on the troops.

 The musketeers and crossbowmen on the boat tried to provide support by firing from the boats.
 Though the light armor and the shields of the natives were vulnerable to European projectile weapons, the barrage had little effect, as they were firing from an extreme distance and the natives easily avoided them.
-Due to the same distance, Magellan could not command them to stop and save their ammunition, and the musketeers and crossbowmen continued firing for half an hour until their ammunition was exhausted.
+Also due to the distance, Magellan could not command them to stop and save their ammunition, and the musketeers and crossbowmen continued firing for half an hour until their ammunition was exhausted.

 Magellan, hoping to ease the attack, set fire to some of the houses, but this only enraged the natives.
-Magellan was finally hit with a poisoned arrow through his unarmored legs, at which time the natives charged the Europeans for close-quarters combat.
+Magellan was finally hit with a poisoned arrow through his unarmored legs, whereupon the natives charged the Europeans for close-quarters combat.

 Many of the warriors specifically attacked Magellan.
 In the struggle, he was wounded in the arm with a spear and in the leg by a large native sword (likely a kampilan).
 Those who stood beside him were easily overpowered and killed, while others who tried to help him were hacked with spears and swords.
 With this advantage, Lapulapu's troops finally overwhelmed and killed Magellan.
 Pigafetta and a few others managed to escape.

 According to Pigafetta, several of Magellan's men were killed in battle, and a number of native converts to Catholicism who had come to their aid were immediately killed by the warriors.

 Magellan's allies, Humabon and Zula, were said to not have participated in the battle, at Magellan's bidding.
 They watched from a distance.

-Magellan's Death: according to Antonio Pigafetta's Journal
+Magellan's death according to Antonio Pigafetta's journal

-The only known primary source of the Magellan expedition, titled the Primo viaggio intorno al mondo (English: First Voyage Around the World), contains Pigafetta's personal recount and vivid description of Ferdinand Magellan's death.
+The only known primary source of the Magellan expedition, Primo viaggio intorno al mondo (English: First Voyage Around the World), contains Pigafetta's personal recount and vivid description of Ferdinand Magellan's death.